omicron-ai/py_omicron/README.md

-<h2 align="center">Omicron: A semantically-driven language generation system</h2>
+<h2 align="center">Omicron: A multi-modal agent development framework</h2>

-Omicron is a semantically-driven language generation system that focuses on collaborative dialog.
+Omicron is an agent framework for developing multi-modal agents.

 This is an ongoing project with Dr. Tomek Strzalkowski, Dr. Hui Su, and Albert Chang.